Esri/TRIRIGA-Indoors-FME-ETL/README.md

      1. Confirm these steps: In the Catalog pane, in the Project tab, right-click on Toolboxes and choose "New Toolbox".
 Name is something like "TRIRIGA to Indoors".
   7. In the Pro project, create a spatial ETL tool for each workbench.
 For each workbench:
      1. Right-click on the new toolbox you created in the previous step, then choose New, Spatial ETL Tool.
 Fill in the fields below.
-        1. Name: (name each workbench as we have, but without spaces, i.e., "CreateTRIRIGAToIndoorsFieldMappingTemplate" or "ImportTRIRIGAToIndoors")
+        1. Name: (name each workbench as we have, but without spaces, i.e. "CreateTRIRIGAToIndoorsFieldMappingTemplate" or "ImportTRIRIGAToIndoors")
-        2. Label: (name each workbench as we have, i.e., "Create TRIRIGA To Indoors Field Mapping Template" or "Import TRIRIGA To Indoors")
+        2. Label: (name each workbench as we have, i.e. "Create TRIRIGA To Indoors Field Mapping Template" or "Import TRIRIGA To Indoors")
         3. Workspace: (pick the .fmw file)
         4. Options:
            1. Import FMW: checked